Longchamp Racecourse: History

-The first race run at Longchamp was on Sunday, April 27, 1857, in front of a massive crowd.
+The first race run at Longchamp was on Sunday 27 April 1857, in front of a massive crowd.
 The Emperor Napoleon III and his wife Eugénie were present, having sailed down the Seine River on their private yacht to watch the third race.
 Until 1930, many Parisians came to the track down the river on steamboats and various other vessels, the trip taking around an hour to the Pont de Suresnes.
 The royal couple joined Prince Jérôme Bonaparte and his son Prince Napoleon in the Royal Enclosure alongside the Prince of Nassau, Prince Murat and the Duke of Morny, an avid racegoer.
 Non-aristocratic members of the upper classes were not permitted into the Royal Enclosure and had to be content with watching from their barouche carriages on the lawn.

 A number of prominent artists have painted horse racing scenes at Longchamp, including the one seen here by Édouard Manet in 1867, and another four years later by Edgar Degas titled Race Horses at Longchamp.

-Racing continued during the German occupation of France in World War II, with many German officers in the stands.
+Racing continued during World War II.

-Longchamp also hosts Solidays music festival.
+Events venue

-Lollapalooza Paris festival occurred July 16–17, 2022
+Longchamp hosts the annual Solidays music festival, which takes place in late June, as well as the Lollapalooza Paris festival, which occurs annually in mid-July.

-The Rolling Stones performed here on June 30 and July 1 of 1995 during their Voodoo Lounge Tour and they played again on July 23, 2022, as part of the SIXTY tour.
+The Rolling Stones performed at Longchamp on 30 June and 1 July 1995 during their Voodoo Lounge Tour, and they played again on 23 July 2022 as part of their Sixty Europe Tour.